What is it?

 Follow these steps to apply on My Port Phillip:

 Step 1.
-Register or log in using registration details
+Register or log in if you've already registered

 Step 3.
 Select permit type - outdoor dining